Yogyakarta railway station

-Yogyakarta Station (Stasiun Yogyakarta, ꦱꦼꦠꦱꦶꦪꦸꦤ꧀ꦪꦺꦴꦒꦾꦏꦂꦠ), commonly known as Tugu Station, (lit; Monument Station) (ꦱꦼꦠꦱꦶꦪꦸꦤ꧀ꦠꦸꦒꦸ; abbreviation YK, number 3020) is a railway station located in Yogyakarta, Special Region of Yogyakarta, in Indonesia.
+Yogyakarta Station (Stasiun Yogyakarta, ꦱꦼꦠꦱꦶꦪꦸꦤ꧀ꦪꦺꦴꦒꦾꦏꦂꦠ), commonly known as Tugu Station, (lit; Monument Station) (ꦱꦼꦠꦱꦶꦪꦸꦤ꧀ꦠꦸꦒꦸ; abbreviation YK, number 3020) is a railway station located in Yogyakarta, Special Region of Yogyakarta, Indonesia.
 The altitude of this station is +113 m amsl.
 It is currently operated by the Operational Area VI Yogyakarta of Kereta Api Indonesia.

 It is the biggest and most important station in Yogyakarta, located in the heart of the city.
 This station is adjacent to Jalan Malioboro.
 The city's other most important station is Lempuyangan railway station.

 The station is designated as a cultural heritage by the Government of the Special Region of Yogyakarta.
 The station and its railway tracks, stretching from west to east, becomes the border of Jetis and Gedongtengen district.

-The station serves the departure and arrival of all commercial classes (executive, business, and non-subsidized economy class) train from Jakarta, Bandung, and Surabaya.
+The station serves the departure and arrival of all commercial classes (executive, business, and non-subsidized economy class) train from Jakarta, Bandung, Surabaya, and other cities on the Java Island.